When Seattle Shakes

 Drawing from International Expertise

-Founded in New Zealand with offices across the Pacific Ring of Fire, Holmes has substantial experience in assessing and repairing post-earthquake damage.
+Founded in New Zealand with offices across the Pacific Ring of Fire, Holmes Group has substantial experience in assessing and repairing post-earthquake damage.
 In recent years, our engineers have sprung into action on emergency response teams for the Canterbury and Kaikoura earthquakes in New Zealand, as well as for earthquakes in Napa, Mexico City, Central Italy, and further afield.

 We’ve taken stock of destruction amidst the rubble and apply the lessons learned to achieve our clients’ goals.
 We evaluate and strengthen vulnerable buildings—including unreinforced masonry, non-ductile concrete, and soft-story structures—while respecting each project’s context and constraints.